kristinehkim/weather-dashboard/README.md

 ## General Information
-The user will choose a particular city to find weather information.
+The user can choose a particular city to find weather information.
 Once a city is typed in the search box, the current weather and a 5 day forecast of the weather for that city will be displayed.
 For each day, the temperature, wind speed, and humidity will be displayed, as well.
+All cities searched will appear in a search history below.
 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->